juliusshufan/lp-opt-tool/docs/introduction.md

 # Metrics

-iLiT supports 3 built-in metrics, Topk, F1 and CocoMAP.
+Intel® Low Precision Optimization Tool supports 3 built-in metrics, Topk, F1 and CocoMAP.
 The metric is easily extensible as well as contributor implements a subclass of Metric class.